Storyboardslee/FALAFL/README.md

   -q 0.75 \
 ```

-The output file `output.npz` contains the indices of the sites selected by `FALAFL` and can then be used for downstream analysis per the user's research purpose.
+The output file `output.npz` contains the indices of the sites selected by `FALAFL` and can be used for downstream analysis per the user's research purpose.

 <a name="contact"></a>
 # Contact